facebook/react-native/docs/NativeModulesIOS.md

 })
 ```

-Native module is supposed to invoke callback only once.
+Native module is supposed to invoke its callback only once.
 It can, however, store the callback as an ivar and invoke it later.
 This pattern is often used to wrap iOS APIs that require delegate.
 See [`RCTAlertManager`](https://github.com/facebook/react-native/blob/master/React/Modules/RCTAlertManager.m).

 If you want to pass error-like object to JavaScript, use `RCTMakeError` from [`RCTUtils.h`](https://github.com/facebook/react-native/blob/master/React/Base/RCTUtils.h).